The Children Prop Pattern in React

 For instance, we cannot rewrite the following to use this pattern.
 The

-elements depend on the selected
+div element and the UserItem elements depend on the selected variable.

-function UserList() {const [selected, setSelected] = React.useState(0);return (<divclassName={classnames("user-list", {"has-selection": selected !== null,})}><UserItem selected={selected === 0} /><UserItem selected={selected === 1} /><UserItem selected={selected === 2} /></div>);}
+typescriptfunction UserList() {const [selected, setSelected] = React.useState(0);return (<divclassName={classnames("user-list", {"has-selection": selected !== null,})}><UserItem selected={selected === 0} /><UserItem selected={selected === 1} /><UserItem selected={selected === 2} /></div>);}

-You could use any name to pass down elements like kids
+You could use any name to pass down elements like kids or element.

-prop is that you have the tree syntax
+The only difference for the children prop is that you have the tree syntax

 offered by JSX.

-For instance, the React Router library uses the element
+For instance, the React Router library uses the element prop name to pass

 down elements.

-function App() {return (<Router><Route path="/users" element={<UserList />} /></Router>);}
+typescriptfunction App() {return (<Router><Route path="/users" element={<UserList />} /></Router>);}

 Performance-wise, this pattern is exciting...